amirdy/comment_analyzer/README.md

 - **Validation set** : 220000 samples.
 - **Test set** : 400000 samples.

-- [x] Each sample  is sequence of sentences.
+- [x] Each sample  is a sequence of sentences.

 - [x] First, each sample became a sequence of vocabs(tokens).